mitsunoir/gaming-slack/README.md

 ## Installation

 1. Add [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) to your browser.
-2. Copy and Paste the content of `gaming-slack.gif`.
+2. Copy and Paste the content of `gaming-slack.css`.
 3. Congratulation.

 ## References